veds12/OpenCV_Implementations/README.md

 2.)
 Jupyter Notebook

 3.)
+OpenCV library: use

+   > pip install opencv-python

+   to install this library on linux based systems.
+To use the aruco module use:

+   > pip install opencv-contrib-python

-OpenCV library: use 'pip install opencv-python' to install this library on linux based systems To use the aruco module use 'pip install opencv-contrib-python' You may use any other package manager such as anaconda in place of pip
+   You may use any other package manager such as anaconda in place of pip.